vellvm/vellvm/README.md

 - `CFG.v`     the VIR internal AST as used for the semantics.

 Semantics, in `src/coq/Semantics/`:
-- `DynamicValues.v` definition of the dynamic values and underdefined values **ARTIFACT** discussed in Section 2.2.
+- `DynamicValues.v` definition of the dynamic values and underdefined values.
-- `LLVMEvents.v`    inventory of all events **ARTIFACT** as described in Section 4.1.
+- `LLVMEvents.v`    inventory of all events.
-- `Denotation.v`    definitions of the representation of VIR programs as ITrees **ARTIFACT** as described in Section 4.2.
+- `Denotation.v`    definitions of the representation of VIR programs as ITrees.
-- `Handlers/`       includes the code for all of the handlers **ARTIFACT** described in Section 4.3.
+- `Handlers/`       includes the code for all of the handlers.
 They are broken up into files based on the nature of the event handled, each file hence corresponding to a subsection.
-- `TopLevel.v`      provides the full model and the full interpreter, by plugging all components together, **ARTIFACT** i.e. the final result of Section 4.4.
+- `TopLevel.v`      provides the full model and the full interpreter, by plugging all components together.

 Theory, in `src/coq/Theory/`:
 - `src/coq/Utils/PropT.v` metatheory required to reason about sets of itrees, i.e. about the propositional monad transformer.
-- `InterpreterMCFG.v`     the layers of interpretation **ARTIFACT** shown in Figure 6 and some of their metatheory
+- `InterpreterMCFG.v`     the layers of interpretation and some of their metatheory
 - `InterpreterCFG.v`      the same layers of interpretation and metatheory, but when reasoning about single functions (i.e. single cfg)
-- `Refinement.v`          definition of the refinement relations between layers of interpretations **ARTIFACT** mentioned in Section 5.4
+- `Refinement.v`          definition of the refinement relations between layers of interpretations
 - `TopLevelRefinements.v` proof of inclusion of the refinement relations between layers of interpretations; proof of soundness of the interpreter as described in Section 5
 - `DenotationTheory`      Equational theory to reason directly about the structure of vir programs; in particular, reasoning principles about open control-flow-graphs.